Virus tracing app raises privacy concerns in India

 A recent study by epidemiologists at Oxford University estimated that 60% of the population in any given area need to use a contact tracing technology, combined with other measures such as broader testing and the quarantining of vulnerable people, for the app to be able to contain the virus.

 “India has to couple contact tracing technology with far more broader testing.
-Testing is the primary solution to contact the infections,” said Dr. Anant Bhan, a public health and bioethics expert. ——— Associated Press video journalist Shonal Ganguly contributed to this report.
+Testing is the primary solution to halt the infection spread,” said Dr. Anant Bhan, a public health and bioethics expert. ——— Associated Press journalist Shonal Ganguly contributed to this report.